dansmyers/IntroToCS-Fall-2019/Labs/4-Dice.md

 Write a program containing this code fragment and see what happens when you run it.

 ```
+import java.util.Random;  // put this at the top of your program

-Scanner in = new Scanner(System.in);
+Random rng = new Random();

-// Print a Scanner object -- what's displayed?
+// Print a Random object -- what's displayed?
-System.out.println(in);
+System.out.println(rng);
 ```

 You should see an output that looks like

 ```
-Scanner@2f92e0f4
+java.util.Random@2f92e0f4
 ```

 The exact sequence of letters and numbers will be different.

 What's going on?
-When you print an object, Java prints the class name (`Scanner`, in this case) and the object's **hashcode**, which is based on the address in the computer's memory where the object is stored.
+When you print an object, Java prints the class name (`Random`, in this case) and the object's **hashcode**, which is based on the address in the computer's memory where the object is stored.

 Try modifying your program to create and print a second `Scanner`:

 ```
-Scanner in = new Scanner(System.in);
+Random rng = new Random();
-System.out.println(in);
+System.out.println(rng);
-Scanner in2 = new Scanner(System.in);
+Random rng2 = new Random();
-System.out.println(in2);
+System.out.println(rng2);
 ```

-You should see that the two `Scanner` objects have different hash codes.
+You should see that the two `Random` objects have different hash codes.
 They were created by two different calls to the constructor method using the `new` keyword to allocate memory each time.
 Therefore, even though they are the same class of object, they are stored at **distinct locations in memory**.

 ## Even or Odd